Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

 .. role:: mechpart
    :class: mechpart

-Using the MotoSuiveur system recovery capabilities
+Using the MotoSuiveur® system recovery capabilities
 ==================================================

-The MotoSuiveur Unit will never allow a load drop.
+The MotoSuiveur® Unit will never allow a load drop.
 It will arrest the hoist drum whenever the hoist brake is unable to do so.
-However, the MotoSuiveur Unit can be used as a gearbox to lower and even raise the load.
+However, the MotoSuiveur® Unit can be used as a gearbox to lower and even raise the load.

 .. note::
-	The MotoSuiveur Unit is irreversible – meaning that load drop is impossible even when the MotoSuiveur Unit alone is used for recovering the load.
+	The MotoSuiveur® Unit is irreversible – meaning that load drop is impossible even when the MotoSuiveur® Unit alone is used for recovering the load.
 	This allows the user to use the weight of the load without risking a load drop.

-Three main methods can be used (and combined) to recover the load, depending on how the hoist brake and the MotoSuiveur Unit can be accessed and used in the emergency situation that requires the recovery:
+Three main methods can be used (and combined) to recover the load, depending on how the hoist brake and the MotoSuiveur® Unit can be accessed and used in the emergency situation that requires the recovery:

 - :ref:`Forced MS recovery`
 - :ref:`MS followed gravity lowering`
 - :ref:`MS assisted gravity lowering`

-Forced MotoSuiveur recovery
+Forced MotoSuiveur® recovery
 ---------------------------

-With the hoist brake open and the MotoSuiveur Unit holding the load, rotate the MS :mechpart:`worm shaft` with considerable torque.
+With the hoist brake open and the MotoSuiveur® Unit holding the load, rotate the MS :mechpart:`worm shaft` with considerable torque.
-In this situation the MotoSuiveur Unit moves the load.
+In this situation the MotoSuiveur® Unit moves the load.
 This way, a very high amount of torque must be applied on the MS shaft (approximately 1/8 of the barrel torque).

 Using the following hardware: